Vulnerable-applications-for-android/dirtymobile/README.md

 4. Try to reverse the apk file to find out what's going on underneath (Use source files only as a last resort).
 5. Find insecure mechanism in vulnerable function and try to exploit it.
 You can also find flags (not always).
 6. Have fun.

+# Note
+Some Webview challenges require to setup a local website and configure hosts file to visit evilsite.local.